SATVILab/UtilsCytoRSV/README.md

 <img src="man/figures/README-plot_cyto-limits_expand-1.png" width="100%" />

+#### Utilities

-You can get a vector to label channels as markers using `chnl_lab`, and then supply this to `plot_cyto` to have better axis labels.
+You can get a vector to label channels based on the FCS file using `chnl_lab`, and then supply this to `plot_cyto` to have better axis labels.
 Note that the inverse function, `marker_lab`, is also available to convert from markers to channels.

 ``` r
 chnl_lab <- chnl_lab(GvHD)